Iran aims for baby boom, but are Iranians in the mood?

 The campaign worked: Iran's population jumped to nearly 50 million in 1986 from 34 million a decade earlier, with an average growth rate of 3.9 percent a year, one of the world's highest, according to the Washington-based PRB.

-But in the late 1980s, worried that the fast growth would hobble the economy and tax public resources, the government reversed course with a campaign of subsidized contraceptives and mass education.
-Slogans like "Fewer children, a better life" and "One child is good, two are enough" publicized the government effort.
+But in the late 1980s, worried that the fast growth would hobble the economy and tax public resources, the government reversed course with a campaign of subsidised contraceptives and mass education.
+Slogans like "Fewer children, a better life" and "One child is good, two are enough" publicised the government effort.

 A fatwa, or religious edict, from Khomeini sanctioning contraceptive use served as an Islamic stamp of approval on the practice for conservative Iranians.